 Park directly across from the Clear Creek Information Center.
 The trailhead is off Angeles Forest Hwy, a short walk from the parking lot.
 A gated fire road will appear on your right.
 The trail starts behind that gate.
 There are no signs after the trailhead but the trail is well-maintained and you won’t have a problem getting to the peak as long as you stay on the fire road.
 The city below was covered with rain clouds which looked like about to open up but when we arrived at the trail, we had blue sky and sunshine.
 Although it’s never too steep, you will break a sweat to get to the peak.

 Soon I felt the tranquility you only get to feel in nature.
-I was enchanted by the views of nearby peaks and the layers of San Gabriel Mountains.
+I was enchanted by the views of nearby peaks and the layers of the San Gabriel Mountains.
 Unlike other nearby peaks in the front range like San Gabriel Peak, Mt Lowe, and Mt Disappointment, there were no towers and antennas to make you feel like you never left the city.
 Ok, not until at the peak but even then, it’s not bad.

 The prominent peak located on the northeast of Josephine Peak is Strawberry Peak at 6,165 ft.
 It did not leave our sight throughout the trek.